 An important part of hormone care is having regular blood tests to check your hormone levels, your liver and kidney function, and your full blood count.
-If you start taking new medications as part of your Indigo care, we will support your GP practice to check your blood at regular intervals (one, three and six monthly).
+If you start taking new medications as part of your Indigo care, we will support your GP practice to check your blood at regular intervals.
 After you are stable on your medication, you will need blood tests every six months to one year.

 We will work with your GP practice to start you on your medication and help them to feel competent and confident to carry out your blood monitoring and prescribing in the long term.

 The time between your first and second appointments can vary as this depends on a number of factors including waiting for test reults.
 Some people may choose longer periods between appointments for different reasons e.g. to access additional support or services or to spend more time considering the various options available to them.
 We’re a flexible service and we’ll be led by you.
 Please be assured, you will be supported and receive regular contact from your care navigator throughout your journey with Indigo.